 San Michele is a curious find in the Venetian islands and is often overlooked.
 Here you’ll find the main cemetery of Venice, the final resting place for many famous Venetians, including artists, writers, and musicians.

-The cemetery on San Michele is considered one of the most beautiful places in Venice.
-It dates back to the early 19th century when the city decided to close all its local cemeteries to prevent the spread of diseases.
-San Michele was designed as a garden, with pathways and flower beds, and it quickly became a popular destination for visitors and locals alike.
+The cemetery on San Michele is one of the most beautiful places in Venice.
+It dates back to the early 19th century.
+This is when the city decided to close all its local cemeteries to prevent the spread of diseases.
+San Michele was designed as a garden, with pathways and flower beds.
+It quickly became a popular destination for visitors and locals alike.